-At this endpoint of a river, there is usually a wetland that is in the shape of a triangle when seen from above because the river separates into many smaller channels called distributaries.
-A distributary forms when the speed of the river is so low that, the water just cannot stay on course, but rather finds its own paths to the sea.
+At the endpoint of a river, there is a wetland in the shape of a triangle when seen from above.
+The river separates into many smaller channels called distributaries.
+A distributary form when the speed of the river is so low that the water cannot stay on course and rather, finds its paths to the sea.
 The low speed of the river also causes it to meander (flow in curves).
 This sediment deposited wetland where a river meets the sea to feed into it is known as a delta.

 A delta forms when water loses its velocity and ability to carry its load (sediments) and deposits them at the bottom of the river.
-With time, the sediments build up forming new land.
-It is important to know that not all rivers have Deltas.
-Deltas are only possible when the flow of the water is very slow enough for silt and sediments to be deposited.
+With time, the sediments build up, forming new land.
+It is key to know that not all rivers have Deltas.
+Deltas are only possible when the flow of the water is slow enough for silt and sediments to be deposited.

 Some great examples of Deltas include: